davidedc/livecodelab/docs/language-intro.md

 "Scoped" matrix transformations
 -----------
-In processing, is one wants to apply transformation(s) to only some primitive(s), one does
+In processing, if one wants to apply transformation(s) to only some primitive(s), one does:
 ```
 pushMatrix();
 [transformation(s) here]